 Remove any debris

-Before you get started with cleaning your composite decking boards, you’ll need to remove any debris that has accumulated over the last few months.
+Before you begin cleaning your composite decking boards, make sure to remove any debris that has accumulated.
+This will ensure a thorough and effective cleaning process.

 Get ready to rinse